kcarnold/cs344/content/outline.md

 ### Where do scores come from?

+- How does the classifier compute scores?
   - A linear regression for each class
   - So each score is the dot product of the input with the weights for that class.
   - So, intuitively, the classifier is measuring how similar the input is to each class, and then converting those similarities into probabilities.
+- How do we know what was the *right* score?
+  - In linear regression we were given the right scores.
+  - In classification, we have to learn the scores from data. (hence Elo scores)

+### Why nonlinearities?

+- Remember we're trying to fit a function from inputs to outputs.
+  - The function is a model.
+  - The inputs are the (training) data.
+  - The outputs are the labels.
+  - A wide range of interesting problems can be expressed as a function from inputs to outputs.
+    - Example: classifying an image.
+The inputs are the pixels, and the outputs are the probabilities of each class.
+    - Example: predicting the price of a house.
+The inputs are the features of the house, and the outputs are the price.
+    - Example: predicting the next word in a sentence.
+The inputs are the previous words, and the outputs are the probabilities of each word.
+- Without nonlinearities, the model is just a linear regression.
+  - Linear regression is not powerful enough to learn anything interesting.
+  - So we need nonlinearities to make the model more powerful.
+- Example nonlinearity: the rectifier (ReLU)
+  - other examples: sigmoid, tanh, leaky ReLU, etc.
+  - ReLU is the most common (and simplest)
+- Why is ReLU useful?
+  - We can approximate any function as a piecewise linear function.
+    - It's easiest to see this with a 1D function, as we started to see in last week's lab.
+    - But it's true for any number of dimensions.
+  - We can make any piecewise linear function we want by combining ReLUs.
+  - So we can approximate any function we want by combining ReLUs.
+- The same applies for other nonlinearities also.